jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ```'```

 : single tic or single quote.
 Any characters or variables surrounded by a single tic will be interpreted literally.
-Unlike the previous example this command will only print the literal characters $DT not expand the variable's contents.  __Usage exmaple:__
+Unlike the previous example this command will only print the literal characters $DT not expand the variable's contents.  __Usage example:__
 ```bash
 echo 'Today's date is $DT'
 ```